 Best beauty deals to expect in Amazon’s Spring Deal Days sale

-Calling all beauty deal hunters: Amazon has announced its Spring Sale (or Spring Deal Days, as it’s being dubbed) is returning for 2024.
+Calling all beauty deal hunters: Amazon has announced its spring sale (or Spring Deal Days, as it’s being dubbed) will kick off tomorrow.
 Running from 20-25 March, the online giant’s event will slash the price of everything from home appliances (including air fryers, of course) and garden furniture to TVs and laptops.
 Where beauty is concerned, the event is seriously exciting, with huge discounts expected on big-name brands and products.

 An often underrated treasure trove for beauty products, Amazon is home to some of the best brands in the business, from Olaplex and ghd to Elemis.
 Whether you’re in the market for grooming products, fake tan, a new hair tool or a lightweight moisturiser, the Spring Deal Days sale is bound to offer up some impressive savings.

-To prepare you fully for the sales event, we’ve got all the inside scoops, from the deals we’re predicting to the beauty bargains available at Amazon right now.
+To prepare you fully for tomorrow’s sale event, we’ve got all the inside scoops, from the deals we’re predicting to the beauty bargains available at Amazon right now.
 Happy shopping!

 Read more: Everything to know about Amazon’s Spring Deal Days sale